January 6 is a special day in Ireland when we celebrate the women who worked so tirelessly during the holiday period.

-In the south especially, women would gather in each other’s homes and local pubs for a few stolen hours of gaiety while the men looked after the brood.
+In the Republic of Ireland, especially, women would gather in each other’s homes and local pubs for a few stolen hours of gaiety while the men looked after the brood.

 To me, this is a wonderful holiday as it reminds us, as Irish people, about the strength of Irish women, especially mothers.